digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ## Definition
 # Binary

  Binary encodes information using:
-- A "base-2" system and place values
+- A "base-2" system consisting of **binary digits** or **bits** (0 and 1)
-- The digits 0 and 1, referred to as bits  (stands for "binary digit")

-Binary works in a similar way to the familiar base-10  decimal system, which also uses digits and place values to represent numbers.
+- Place value

 <!-- presenter notes

-Binary describes an encoding scheme in which there are only two possible values or states for each value, such as 1 or 0.
+Binary is an encoding scheme that represents things with binary digits, aka "bits", represented by 1 or 0.
 Because there are only two possible values, binary is considered a base-2 system.

-Each individual value is referred to as a “bit”.
-In the case of a binary computing that uses 1s and 0s, the “1” and the “0” are two individual bits.

-Along with bit values, binary also uses place values to represent real-world values.
+Along with bit values, binary also uses place values to represent information.
+Place values are a term we were all probably introduced to in elementary or middle school.
+So, let's switch gears and look at the encoding scheme we are most used to: The base-10 decimal system.

-Computers, true to their name, are machines primarily designed to carry out computations.
-They excel in understanding the language of numbers.

 -->